openwpm/OpenWPM/docs/Platform-Architecture.md

 ## Instantiating a Task Manager

-All automation code is contained within the `automation` folder; the Task Manager code is contained in `automation/TaskManager.py`.
+All automation code is contained within the `openwpm` folder; the Task Manager code is contained in `openwpm/TaskManager.py`.

 Task Managers can be instantiated in the following way: